 An Inventory is an essential piece of documentation.
 The inventory of content, fixture, fittings and schedule of condition is to avoid any misunderstandings/disputes at the end of the tenancy.
-Without one, it will be impossible for the ADR (Alternative Dispute Resolution) service to determine any loss or damage to the property or its contents, should there be a dispute at the end of a tenancy.

 The more detailed an inventory is, backed up with embedded, dated photographic evidence, the easier and faster the deposit procedure is for all involved, avoiding any disputes.